micromdm/website/content/blog/troubleshoot-dep.md

 +++

 The [Device Enrollment Program](https://www.apple.com/business/dep/)(DEP) allows enterprises to configure their Macs to auto-enroll into a Mobile Device Management(MDM) server of their choice.
 DEP makes it possible to ensure that a new Mac [becomes managed during the unboxing process](https://blog.kolide.com/macos-on-boarding-at-kolide-fab71345986e), reducing the need for Netboot and complex imaging workflows.
-Of course, as any workflow that depends on the the network, this enrollment process can fail, and it's important for an administrator to know how to troubleshoot it.
+Of course, as any workflow that depends on the network, this enrollment process can fail, and it's important for an administrator to know how to troubleshoot it.
 This article has a few concrete steps that will help a macadmin using any MDM to debug why their enrollment process isn't working.

 # DEP, in brief